Ruchitha2018/React-Interview-Questions/Advanced/index.md

 - Callbacks for Child-to-Parent → Used for event handling.
 - State Lifting for Sibling Data Sharing → Common in form handling.
 - Global State (Redux, Context API, Zustand, etc.) for Complex Apps → Used when many components need access to the same data.

+## What is Concurrent Rendering?
+- Concurrent Rendering is a React feature that allows rendering multiple UI tasks without blocking the main thread, making apps more responsive and smoother.
+- Interruptible Rendering – React can pause and resume rendering when needed.
+- Prioritization – High-priority updates (like user input) can be processed first.
+- Background Rendering – Low-priority tasks run in the background without blocking the UI.

+### APIs for Concurrent Rendering:
+- useTransition() – Defers low-priority updates.
+- useDeferredValue() – Delays value updates smoothly.
+- Suspense – Loads components lazily without blocking UI.

+### With Concurrent Rendering (Non-Blocking UI):
+- React splits rendering into smaller chunks and prioritizes urgent updates.
+- Introduced via React 18’s `createRoot()` API.